alexwlchan/alexwlchan.net/src/_drafts/snapped-elastic.md

 I deleted bits of the mapping and re-ran the script, checking the error kept occurring.

 I also flattened the documents.
-The first version of the query has a `data.` prefix in the field names, which reflects the sturcture of the entire index -- but we don't need that to reproduce the error.
+The first version of the query has a `data.` prefix in the field names, which reflects the structure of the complete index -- but we don't need that to reproduce the error.

-By running this script repeatedly, I could see the error occurring on 8.4.2 and not 8.4.1.
+By running this script repeatedly with both the Docker images, I could see the error occurring on 8.4.2 and not 8.4.1.
-I tried some other changes to reduce the size of the data set, like halving the number of documents -- but they made the error intermittent, and the data set was already pretty small.
+I tried some other changes to shrink the data set further, like halving the number of documents -- but they made the error intermittent, and it was already pretty small.

-This is when I stopped and started writing up an issue on the Elastic repo.
+This is when I stopped and started writing up an issue on the Elasticsearch repo.

 ## It's never that simple

-This write-up makes it seem like a more deliberate and intentional process than it actually was.
+This write-up makes it seem like a much more deliberate and intentional process than it actually was.
 Debugging isn't linear -- there are always false starts and wrong guesses between you and the solution.
-As I do more debugging, I'm getting better at spotting the dead ends, but I'll never be avoid them entirely.
+Experience helps -- every time I debug a tricky problem, I spot the dead ends more quickly, but I'll never avoid them entirely.

-The slightly artificial nature of this post aside, there are some useful lessons here:
+The artificial nature of this post aside, there are some useful lessons here:

 *   Fast feedback loops are incredibly helpful.
     Once I had the final Python script, I was able to move a lot faster -- I'd make a change, kick off a run, and have an answer within a minute.
     I could even run multiple experiments simultaneously, to get more data.

+*   Always look for ways to make it easier to debug next time.
+    On this occasion, it was tricky to trace the error from the front-end web app to the catalogue API.
+    That's the sort of thing we might do again, so I improved the logging in that part of the code.

-*   I should have opened an Elasticsearch issue sooner.
+*   Good communication saves time: I should have opened an Elasticsearch issue sooner.
     *"I've found a bug, I'm working on a repro."*
-    It would have saved me time if somebody else already had it in hand; it might have saved Elastic time trying to get their own repro.

-*   Find ways to make it easier to debug next time.
-    On this occasion, it was tricky to find the Elasticsearch query that was failing, and that slowed me down.
-    I know we might try to follow that again, so I've improved the logging in that code.
+    It would have avoided duplication of effort, both from me and the other Elastic engineers I didn't know were already looking at this bug.

 More broadly, take this as a case study in how to find useful reproduction cases for bug reports:

 1. Find a reproducible failure (in this case, visiting a URL)
 2. Delete, remove, or simplify something
 3. See if the failure still occurs
-4. Repeat until anything you try to delete mades the failure go away
+4. Repeat until anything you delete makes the error go away

+Admittedly, step 1 is often the hard bit, and I got lucky to land on a reproducible error so quickly.
-I'm quite proud of [the bug report][repro] I was able to write, and how quickly the bug was identified after I wrote it.
+Even so, I'm proud of [the bug report][repro] I was able to write.
+I think it's clear, it contains useful information, and my example made it easy to track down the faulty code.

+This was fun.
+I don't often get a chance to do deep debugging, especially in an unfamiliar system -- it's nice to know I can still manage when the need arises.

 [online collections]: https://wellcomecollection.org/collections
 [catalogue]: https://developers.wellcomecollection.org/docs/catalogue